siddharthgada/Fetch-Rewards-Exercise/README.md

 Note: When creating your data model be mindful of the other requests being made by the business stakeholder.
 If you can capture more than two bullet points in your model while keeping it clean, efficient, and performant, that benefits you as well as your team.

-What are the top 5 brands by receipts scanned for most recent month?:
+- What are the top 5 brands by receipts scanned for most recent month?
-How does the ranking of the top 5 brands by receipts scanned for the recent month compare to the ranking for the previous month?
+- How does the ranking of the top 5 brands by receipts scanned for the recent month compare to the ranking for the previous month?
-When considering average spend from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?
+- When considering average spend from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?
-When considering total number of items purchased from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?
+- When considering total number of items purchased from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?
-Which brand has the most spend among users who were created within the past 6 months?
+- Which brand has the most spend among users who were created within the past 6 months?
-Which brand has the most transactions among users who were created within the past 6 months?
+- Which brand has the most transactions among users who were created within the past 6 months?

 Third: Evaluate Data Quality Issues in the Data Provided Using the programming language of your choice (SQL, Python, R, Bash, etc...) identify as many data quality issues as you can.
 We are not expecting a full blown review of all the data provided, but instead want to know how you explore and evaluate data of questionable provenance.